emstlk/emstlk.github.com/resume.md

 Skills
 ------

-* Very experienced with Scala, Java
+* Have 5+ years experience in Scala and Java
-* Know well Finagle, Akka, Netty, Postgresql, HBase, Hadoop, AWS
+* Know well Finagle, Akka, Netty, Monix, Postgresql
-* Also have some experience with Cassandra, Play, ScalaFx, JavaScript, WebRTC
+* Also have some experience with HBase, Hadoop, Cassandra, Elasticsearch, Kafka, RabbitMQ
-* Other things like bash, git, sbt etc
+* Other things like bash, git, sbt, mill, docker, k8s, AWS/GCP